 Figure 4-52 shows an example of the simulation list window that is presented upon selection.
 Below the table including the simulations existing in the system, there is a tool-bar with buttons to access to the different functions listed previously.
 Users can thus select a certain simulation and perform the operations shown in the toolbar.

-Data attributes shown in the simulation list table are simulation ID, description, the name of the author that created the simulation, and both limits (start and end) of the simulation stages.
+Data attributes shown in the simulation list table are simulation ID, description and the name of the author that created the simulation.